O'Cashen History, Family Crest & Coats of Arms

 Early Notables of the O'Cashen family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early O'Cashen Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early O'Cashen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Cashen family to the New World and Oceana
+Migration of the O'Cashen family

 Some of the first settlers of this family name or some of its variants were: Henry McCashland, who settled in America in 1737; Dennis McCashin, who arrived at Halifax, N.S. in 1798; Patrick McCashin, who arrived in Pennsylvania in 1805.